herrera-ignacio/architect-handbook/databases/orm/README.md

 * Often reduces the amount of code that needs to be written

+	* Represent models and their data.

+	* Represent associations between these models.

+	* Represent inheritance hierarchies through related models.

+	* Validate models before they get persisted to the database.

+	* Perform database operations in an object-related fashion.

 ### Disadvatages

 * High level of abstraction, obscuring what is actually happening in the implementation code.

 * Heavy reliance on ORM software may be a major factor in producing poorly designed databases.

 ## Challenges